yahialm/Concurrent-Sharded-maps-go-std-library/README.md

 **Note**: _the application server runs on port 8080, which can be modified within the main file_.

+**There is no external dependency needed for the project since the api is built using the golang http package from the standard library.**

 In order to build the project to a single executable file:
 ```
 go run build